Credential Lifecycle

 Fig. 7 Wallet Instance Initiated Revocation Flow

-Step 1 (Credential Revocation Request): The Wallet Instance initiates the process by creating a Credential Revocation Request.
-This request includes a Digital Credential Proof of Possession as a JWT.
-It MUST be signed with the private key related to the public key contained within the Credential (such as the Issuer Signed JWT in the case of SD-JWT, or the MSO in the case of Mdoc CBOR).
-Then, the Wallet Instance sends the request to the Issuer as in the following non-normative example.
+The request MUST be signed with the private key related to the public key contained within the Credential (such as the Credential Issuer Signed JWT in the case of SD-JWT, or the MSO in the case of Mdoc CBOR).
+Then, the Wallet Instance sends the request to the Credential Issuer as in the following non-normative example representing a Revocation Assertion Request array.

 POST /revoke HTTP/1.1